kaimitai/faxedit/docs/doc.md

 ![Metatiles](./img/win_metadata_world_metatiles.png)

-The tiles on the bottom are NES-tiles used by this world's NES tilemap, and are used to define the metatile graphics.
-One NES-tile for each of the four quadrants of the metatile.
+The tiles on the bottom are chr-tiles used by this world's tilemap, and are used to define the metatile graphics.
+One chr-tile for each of the four quadrants of the metatile.

 Right-clicking on the metatile will place the selected NES-tile on the clicked quadrant.
 Ctrl+Right Click will select the NES-tile from the clicked quadrant. ("color picker").
 We are including this functionality for completeness' sake.